 The Postgraduate Teaching Apprenticeship is a nationally recognised, work-based route into teaching; an alternative to a traditional full-time university course, offering participants a postgraduate-level qualification, no tuition fees, and the opportunity to earn while they learn.

-Our apprentices have achieved very achieve highly: in its first year of running, our trainees were all graded Outstanding in their teaching practice and almost all gained distinctions in the academic work.
-All have continued in employment in their schools.
+Our apprentices achieve very highly: in it’s first year of running, our trainees were all graded Outstanding in their teaching practice and almost all gained distinctions in the academic work.
+All have continued in employment in local schools.
 This exciting and challenging route is the perfect preparation for your teaching career.

-You’ll work mostly in your own school and will undertake another placement in a contrasting setting and key stage, giving you a variety of hands-on experience.
-You will have 20% guaranteed off-the-job training, split between university days and school-based training tasks.
+Training will be mostly in your own school and you will undertake another placement in a contrasting setting and key stage, giving you a variety of hands-on experience.
+You will have 20% guaranteed off-the-job training, split between ‘university’ days and school-based training tasks.